solidarychain/solidarychain-development-monorepo/NOTES.md

 # TRICK: to debug always use hurl, it is possible to debug chainCode and graphql at same time, using both auto attached debuggers
 # TRICK: in case of not stop on breakpoint use debugger; and put breakPoint on start of function is on start of `create`
 # TRICK: we can put some breakpoint into .ts it works too after stop in .js
-# TRICK: if change something on .ts while debug don't forget to build chaincode with 'npx lerna run build --scope @solidary-network/person-cc --stream' and deploy, and restart debug again
+# TRICK: if change something on .ts while debug don't forget to build chaincode with 'npx lerna run build --scope @solidary-chain/person-cc --stream' and deploy, and restart debug again
-# TRICK: don't forget that breakpoint to work must be inside the chaincode-${CHAINCODE_NAME}/packages/@solidary-network/person-cc/src/person.controller.ts folder that is generated on chaincode builds, and not the default packages/person-cc/src/person.controller.ts
+# TRICK: don't forget that breakpoint to work must be inside the chaincode-${CHAINCODE_NAME}/packages/@solidary-chain/person-cc/src/person.controller.ts folder that is generated on chaincode builds, and not the default packages/person-cc/src/person.controller.ts
 $ npm run cc:start:debug -- ${CHAINCODE_NAME}
 # if error occur use target debug version, recommend to always use current version, or if we are in version 1.3, use pass 1.4 to deploy and debug a new chaincode, and watch
 $ npm run cc:start:debug -- ${CHAINCODE_NAME} 1.1
-# TRICK: Error: could not assemble transaction, err proposal response was not successful, error code 500, msg chaincode with name 'solidary-network-chaincode' already exists
+# TRICK: Error: could not assemble transaction, err proposal response was not successful, error code 500, msg chaincode with name 'solidary-chain-chaincode' already exists

 # run dev server
-$ npx lerna run start:dev --scope @solidary-network/server-graphql --stream
+$ npx lerna run start:dev --scope @solidary-chain/server-graphql --stream
 # run debug server
-$ npx lerna run start:debug --scope @solidary-network/server-graphql --stream
+$ npx lerna run start:debug --scope @solidary-chain/server-graphql --stream

 # debug/view logs container ${CHAINCODE_NAME}-1.0, ${CHAINCODE_NAME}-1.1...
 $ docker container ls | grep ${CHAINCODE_NAME} | awk '{print $1" : "$2}'
-f544509eec58 : dev-peer0.org2.hurley.lab-solidary-network-chaincode-1.0-351b0bef3757230f476dec587f92b0d6ec2d60224e983cc32119aafec151bcdd
+f544509eec58 : dev-peer0.org2.hurley.lab-solidary-chain-chaincode-1.0-351b0bef3757230f476dec587f92b0d6ec2d60224e983cc32119aafec151bcdd
-32ebfd14677d : dev-peer0.org1.hurley.lab-solidary-network-chaincode-1.0-327a0dd6d92274526a6230611433ce88bc56a5602b3f6036cd5f739662e1d1f5
+32ebfd14677d : dev-peer0.org1.hurley.lab-solidary-chain-chaincode-1.0-327a0dd6d92274526a6230611433ce88bc56a5602b3f6036cd5f739662e1d1f5
 # or
 $ docker container ls --format "{{.ID}}\t{{.Image}}"
 # with chaincode version